Services Provided at YPD…

 The Yakima Police Department provides a fingerprinting service for those who may need prints for professional licensing or other non-law enforcement purposes, with the exception of immigration.
 People needing prints for immigration should contact Immigration and Naturalization for that service.
 Some form of valid government-issued photo ID is required.

 There is a fee of $5 for each card.
-If YPD supplies the card, an additional $3 fee will be charged.
+If YPD supplies the card, an additional $3 fee per card will be charged.
 The Department accepts Visa/MasterCard, cash, money orders or personal checks.

 These services provided online: